tooploox/oya/README.md

     oya run docker.version
     oya run start

-Here's how you can generate the Dockerfile:
+You can change the alias by editing the alias in the `Import` section:

+    $ cat Oyafile
+    Project: OyaExample
+    [...]
+    Import:
+      docker: github.com/tooploox/oya-packs/docker
+    [...]

+Let's now generate a Dockerfile for our server:

     $ oya run docker.generate

-This is what what the Dockerfile will look like:
+This is what what the Dockerfile looks like:

+    $ cat Dockefile
     FROM golang

     COPY . /go/src/app